highlight/highlight/blog-content/make-source-maps-public.md

 Guess what!

-Chrome Dev Tools makes deconstructing your JavaScript application relatively easy.
+With or without source maps, Chrome Dev Tools makes deconstructing your JavaScript application relatively easy.

 For instance, You can open up the Network tab and watch each request and response.